dynonguyen/dyno-clis/README.md

 - `-p, --path`: Path to the directory to rename files in, empty to use current directory (default: current directory)
 - `--prefix`: Prefix to add to the file name
 - `--suffix`: Suffix to add to the file name
-- `--override`: Override the file name with the given name, empty to keep the original name
+- `--override`: Override the file name with the given name, empty to keep the original name (use "<empty>" to remove the original name)
 - `--separator`: Separator to use between the prefix, suffix and the original file name (default: "\_")
 - `--allow-dir`: Allow renaming directories (default: false)
 - `--created-date`: Add created date to the file name with the given format (example: YYYY-MM-DD or suffixYYYY-MM-DD)